vista-art/fragmentcolor/docs/api/scene/material/material.md

 When you genuinely need an independent material, build a fresh `Material::pbr()` (and re-set the factor / texture slots you care about).
-The "many handles to one shader" share semantics is the right default — the explicit-fresh-Material path is the escape hatch.
+The "many handles to one shader" share semantics is the right default;
+the explicit-fresh-Material path is the escape hatch.

 ## What lives where